ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 “I am running out of ideas though: I have already lied about kittens, rabbits and even hamsters for the previous neighbours in the Estate.”
 He chuckled.

-He pauses and looks through the humans in the other cages.
+He pauses and looks at the humans in the other cages.

 “They always believe me.”